Burkina Faso travel guide

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

 The Foreign and Commonwealth Office (FCO) advise against all travel to the following parts of Burkina Faso: all areas of the country north of the town of Boulsa; areas within 40km of the western border with Mali; the W National Park in the south-east bordering Niger and Benin.

 The FCO advise against all but essential travel to the rest of Burkina Faso, including the capital Ouagadougou.

 Terrorists are very likely to try to carry out attacks in Burkina Faso, including kidnaps.
 You should exercise particular caution around religious holidays.
-On 22 May 2018 a shootout occurred on the outskirts of Ouagadougou between security forces and terrorists suspected of being linked to the 2 March 2018, there was a terrorist attack against the French Embassy and the Army Headquarters in Ouagadougou.
+On 22 May 2018 a shootout occurred on the outskirts of Ouagadougou between security forces and terrorists suspected of being linked to the 2 March 2018 terrorist attack against the French Embassy and the Army Headquarters in Ouagadougou.
 In August 2017, gunmen attacked the Aziz Istanbul restaurant in Ouagadougou.
 In January 2016, there was a terrorist attack against a hotel and café in central Ouagadougou.
 Further attacks are possible.